If parents need to get away for more than an evening, you may be asked to stay over until the next day.

-Babysitting overnight usually includes putting the kids to bed and also sleeping over at the family's house yourself.
-You'll need to bring additional items like a spare change of clothes and bathroom supplies.
-How you bill for your babysitting services also changes a bit overnight.
+Babysitting overnight usually includes putting the children to bed and also sleeping over at the family's house.
+You'll need to bring additional items, like a spare change of clothes and bathroom supplies.
+How you bill for your babysitting services also changes a bit for overnight shifts.

 In this article, you'll learn what overnight babysitting involves, what items you should bring, how to prepare, and what questions to ask parents before they leave.

 Babysitting can come in different forms.
 Sometimes you'll need to act as a tutor and help children with math homework.
 Other times, you'll act as a means of transportation to get kids home from school safely, or get kids ready in the morning.
 If you enjoy babysitting overnight then you might like full-time nanny work as this is part of the job.

 As an overnight babysitter you will be staying in the family's house while the kids are asleep until the next day.
 Sometimes if the parents plan to get back very late, it's just easier for you to sleep at the house instead of going home at 3 or 4 am.
 If babysitting overnight its best to ensure you have a flexible schedule the following day.